 But if we talk about Chinese vehicles, most Filipino car owners will just cringe and show no interest at all.
 Is it because of the poor reputation of Chinese cars previously introduced in our market?
 Is it because we are brand-conscious?
 Or is it even because we don’t like China for political reasons?

 When I was working for Mitsubishi, I recall we were preparing for the entry of Chinese-made cars in the early 2000s—and we were very concerned about their aggressive pricing strategy.
 Some of our very own dealers even got swayed into investing in showroom facilities for these Chinese vehicles.
-Eventually, they had to close shop after a short run as people generally avoided buying their products due to quality issues.
+Eventually, they had to close up shop after a short run as people generally avoided buying their products due to quality issues.
 I even heard a story about a dealer being embarrassed after the cars they were supposed to deliver to a multinational company suddenly broke down just as they were getting pulled out from the showroom.

 Do we cringe at Chinese cars because they have a poor-quality reputation or because we are brand-conscious?